-- Drink 20 oz (1-2 glasses) of water first thing in the morning - You've been asleep for 6 to 10 hours, so it's time to hydrate! - This can even replace morning coffee, as rehydrating the body and brain will lead to clearer thinking and better energy - Keep a lovely pitcher of filtered water in your fridge at home or near your workspace with the amount of water you want to drink each day.
-This makes it easy to remember to drink water and to track your intake - Drink a 8 oz of water before exercise - Sip water during exercise - Bottles, bottles everywhere!
-Keep glass bottles of water in your car, at the office, or around your work areas - If you can't access a filter for your water, then let drinking water stand at room temp for an hour or more.
-This reduces the amount of chlorine in drinking water, as the chlorine will evaporate - If you have digestive challenges, drink most of your water between meals - Add ConcenTrace Trace Minerals, Celtic Sea Salt or Green Powder to water to increase nutrient content and improve the pH of your body
+- Drink 20 ounces / 0.5 liters (1-2 glasses) of water first thing in the morning - You've been asleep for 6 to 10 hours, so it's time to hydrate! - This can even replace morning coffee, as rehydrating the body and brain will lead to clearer thinking and better energy - Keep a pitcher of filtered water in your fridge at home or near your workspace containing the amount of water you want to drink each day - This makes it easy to remember to drink water and to track your intake - Drink 8 ounces / 0.2 liters of water before exercise - Sip water slowly and at intervals during exercise - Bottles, bottles everywhere!
+Keep glass bottles of water in your car, at the office, or around your work areas - If you can't access a filter for your water, then let drinking water stand at room temp for an hour or more - This reduces the amount of chlorine in drinking water, as the chlorine will evaporate - If you have digestive challenges, drink most of your water between meals